echogarden-project/echogarden/README.md

 # Echogarden

-An integrated speech toolbox designed with end-users in mind.
+A fully open-source speech system designed with end-users in mind.

-* Written in TypeScript, for the Node.js platform
+* Written in TypeScript, for the Node.js runtime
 * Easy to install, run and update
 * Runs on Windows (x64), macOS (x64, ARM64) and Linux (x64)
-* Does not require Python, Docker, or any other system-level dependencies
+* Doesn't require Python, Docker, or similar system-level dependencies
-* No essential platform-specific binary executables.
-Engines are ported via WebAssembly or the [ONNX runtime](https://onnxruntime.ai/)
+* Doesn't rely on any essential platform-specific binaries.
+Engines are either ported via WebAssembly, imported using the [ONNX runtime](https://onnxruntime.ai/), or written in pure JavaScript

 ## Feature highlights